Legacy Collaborate has now been superseded by New Collaborate.

 - You can use the Source field document view as the basis of a summary notification automation to notify team members that documents have been received from the client.
-Refer to Custom Processes using Views and Summary Notifications and for an example of how to set this up, refer to Client Upload Notification (Custom Process using a View and Summary Notification).
+Refer to Custom Processes using Views and Summary Notifications and for an example of how to set this up, refer to Client Upload Notification.

 Sending the Link to the Upload Folder Manually

-If the client loses their link to the Upload Folder at any time, for example, if the client loses their link, an FYI Admin, or a user in a User Group that has Permissions enabled for Share Settings, can resend this by copying the link to your clipboard from the Sharing Settings.
+If you need to send the link to the Upload Folder at any time, for example, if the client loses their link, an FYI Admin, or a user in a User Group that has Permissions enabled for Share Settings, can resend this by copying the link to your clipboard from the Sharing Settings.